just-ero/asl-help/README.md

 `WatcherName` is the name that will be used to access the MemoryWatcher.
 `ClassName` is the name of the class that owns the field that is to be accessed.
 `Type` is the datatype of the value that is to be read from memory.
 `FieldName` is the name of a **static** field on the class.
-It can also be replaced by a number representing that field's offset in the static field table.
-Asl-help will print all the static fields of any classes used to the debug output, wich can be used to ensure the name of the field matches said output.
+It can also be replaced by a number representing that field's offset in the static field table. asl-help will print all the static fields of any classes used to the debug output, wich can be used to ensure the name of the field matches said output.
 `offset`, `offset2`, etc. are optional additional pointer offsets that work just like a normal pointer declaration.

 ### Accessing Pointers